-- In fall 2014 Philip Low, director of the Purdue Institute for Drug Discovery, announced a breakthrough in his development of a technology that “lights up” cancer cells and thereby helps surgeons to remove them more effectively.
+- In fall 2014, Philip Low, director of the Purdue Institute for Drug Discovery and the Ralph C. Corley Distinguished Professor of Chemistry, announced a breakthrough in his development of a technology that “lights up” cancer cells and thereby helps surgeons to remove them more effectively.

 - Purdue research points toward a class of compounds that could be effective in combating infections caused by Enterovirus D68.
 This virus has stricken children around the United States and beyond with serious respiratory infections, and might be associated with polio-like symptoms.